 You can also subscribe to email updates on odour issues in the Clayton South, Clarinda and Dingley Village area.

 Community events: Clayton and Dingley Waste Forum

 Clayton and Dingley Waste forums are led by local waste operators with EPA present to update on our activities.
-We encourage you to attend as this is an opportunity to ask questions and have them answered.
+The last forum was held on 20 April 2016.